nestybox/sysbox-ee/README.md

 * Stronger cross-container isolation (Sysbox-EE assigns exclusive user-namespaces user-ID and group-ID mappings to each container).

-#### Efficiency
+#### Performance & Efficiency

-* Important optimizations for running containers in containers.
+* Sysbox EE includes optimizations for running containers in containers that are not present in the Sysbox community edition.
 This speeds up container deployment and significantly reduces storage overhead.

 * For example, with Sysbox-EE, a 10-node Kubernetes-in-Docker cluster starts in ~2 minutes and consumes only 1GB of overhead.
-In contrast, the Sysbox open-source version takes ~3 minutes and consumes up to 10GB for this same cluster.
+In contrast, the Sysbox open-source version takes 2 min 40 secs and consumes up to 10GB for this same cluster.

 #### Scalability